Inside Our Factory

 On The BBC

-In 2018, the BBC selected Ribena to feature in their documentary series “Inside the Factory”.
-This show, now in its third year, features a variety of British brands and manufacturing from cakes and bread to beans and sauces.
+In 2018, the BBC asked Ribena to feature in their documentary series “Inside the Factory”, a show featuring some of Britain’s best loved brands from cakes and bread to beans and sauces.